upcschool-ai/aidl-2021-winter-online-project/session-1/README.md

     ]
 }
 ```
 You should place it in `.vscode/launch.json`.
-For more information about debugging configurations, check https://code.visualstudio.com/docs/python/debugging
+For more information about debugging configurations, check [these](https://code.visualstudio.com/docs/python/debugging) instructions.

 ### Debugging with PyCharm
 #### Interpreter